ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 The tools and technology architecture has the following specifications:
 * vRealize Operations, vRealize Log Insight, and vRealize Network Insight to provide operations and management capabilities specific to the VMware products that are used, for example NSX, vSAN, and vSphere
-* IBM Software Defined Environment Automation Tool Health Check (SAT HC) for validating deployments against best practices and security policies
+* IBM Software Defined Environment Automation Tool Health Check for validating deployments against best practices and security policies
 * Optional Disaster Recovery (DR) to an out of Region {{site.data.keyword.cloud_notm}} site
 * Fortigate Security Appliance or similar to secure any internet access and to facilitate active-active network integration with the on-premises network